nachogl1/reviewing-patterns/README.md

     - For this example, we created a chat room which makes communication better.
     - Another idea would be to create chatroom for two people to communicate privately.
 Emulating user-to-user communication.
+    - The idea for this example is that you canhave as many participants as you want communicating using a the chat room as mediator.